 150 Media Stream Curator, Video Artist

-Yuge has exhibited nationally and internationally in prominent art and public venues, most recently at Midnight Moment in Times Square.
-Her work has been featured in the New York Magazine, Hyperallergic and Frieze, and acquired by the Museum of Contemporary Photography in Chicago and the Carl & Marilynn Thoma Foundation.
-Yuge is the recipient of the 2024 Joyce Foundation Artadia Award and a 2021 Artist Fellowship Award in Media Arts from Illinois Arts Council.
+Her work has been exhibited nationally and internationally in prominent art venues and public spaces, most recently across 95 billboards in New York City’s Times Square as part of the “Midnight Moment” program.
+Yuge’s practice has been featured in New York Magazine, Hyperallergic, and Frieze, and her works are held in the collections of the Museum of Contemporary Photography (Chicago) and the Carl & Marilynn Thoma Foundation.
+She is the recipient of the 2024 Joyce Foundation Artadia Award and the 2021 Artist Fellowship Award in Media Arts from the Illinois Arts Council.

 150 Media Stream commissioned and curated by: